 Over 50 and Feeling Behind?
 Why Comparing Your Life to Others Is a Trap.

 The feeling creeps in quietly, often when you least expect it.
 You're scrolling through social media, chatting with a friend, or simply observing the people around you, and suddenly there it is: that familiar pang of not quite good enough.
+Everyone else seems to have it figured out.

-Everyone else is ahead.
+Everyone else is way ahead of you.

-Now there's additional weight, the nagging voice that whispers it's too late to change course, too late to catch up, too late to create the life you once imagined.
+And this hits harder when you reach your fifties and beyond.
+Now there's additional weight: the nagging voice that whispers it's too late to change course, too late to catch up, too late to create the life you once imagined.

 The Uneven Playing Field

-Not all of us are born equal.
-Some arrive with privileges that put them several pegs ahead: family money, connections, safety nets.
-But be warned, there's no point envying this because it's simply a fact of life.
-And the truth is that there's no real comparison between those with huge safety nets and those without.
+Some arrive with privileges that put them several pegs ahead: family money, connections and safety nets.
+So how can there ever be any real comparison between those with huge safety nets and those who never had any?

 Why Comparison Hurts More as We Age